cherrynoize/ctrl/README.md

     rm soundctl.lua lightctl.lua

-Or you could easily just have them lying around, if you ever you change your mind.
-I tried to keep the code down to a minimum weight for the whole project, so it's small, tidy and easily rearrangeable, in case you want to try and use it to make your own widgets.
+Or you could easily just have them lying around, if you ever change your mind.
+I tried to keep the code down to a minimum weight for the whole project, so it's small, tidy and easily rearrangeable.
+In case you want to try and use it to make your own widgets.

 ## Bugs

-The widgets tend to work pretty well all in all for me, but please do open an issue or contact me otherwise if you encounter any disturbance whatsoever.
+The widgets tend to work pretty well all in all for me, but please do open an issue or contact me otherwise if you encounter any problem whatsoever.

-The general functionality is mostly respected and I do not have any fatal errors on my configuration:
+The general functionality is mostly respected and I do not see errors on my machine:

     $ awesome -v
     awesome v4.3 (Too long)